You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Wedding ceremony blending sands for unity ceremony wedding

-Other unity ceremony ideas that could be incorporated into the processional include handfasting, sand pouring, or a wine box ritual.
-It’s a unique way to add an extra layer of significance to your entrance.
+Other unity ceremony ideas that could be incorporated into the wedding procession include handfasting, sand pouring, or a wine box ritual.
+This is a unique way to add an extra layer of significance to your entrance.
 As an extra benefit the sand container is a special keepsake.

 Plan a Unique Ceremony Exit

-Your ceremony exit, also called the recessional, is another opportunity to get creative.
-Instead of the traditional rice toss, consider a lavender toss for a fragrant and colorful exit.
-Or, for a playful twist, have guests blow bubbles or wave ribbon wands as you make your way back up the aisle.
+Your ceremony exit also called the recessional, is another opportunity to get creative.
+For a playful twist, have guests blow bubbles or wave ribbon wands as you make your way back up the aisle.

 Mix Up the Order of Party Members